-If cleaning doesn’t work, you’ll have to replace the resin.
+If cleaning doesn’t work, you’ll have to replace the water softener resin.
 You can do that yourself.
 It will cost you about $100 and save $150 in service fees.
 Figure about four hours to complete the job.

 Start by measuring the resin tank to determine how much new resin you’ll need (see “How Much Resin to Use”).
 Then contact a local water treatment company or shop online for the right high-quality resin (avoid the really cheap stuff) for your particular application.
 Also purchase a resin funnel, a new riser tube and gravel (if recommended for your system).

 Next, rotate the softener valve to the bypass position (or turn off the main water valve).
 Turn the dial on the valve head to start a manual regeneration (that’ll bleed off internal water pressure).
 Then disconnect the softener from the plumbing and electrical (Photo 1).
 Unscrew the valve head and set it aside (you may need a helper to hold the resin tank while you twist).
 Dump out all the resin and gravel (Photo 2).